 Basic criteria for marriage, partnership & cohabitation

-What are your marriage rights?
+Marriage rights?
 You must give notice of marriage.
 ‘At least one partner must be Dutch or a resident of the Netherlands.
 Expats or Dutch residents can opt for a civil marriage.
-They can also have a registered partnership or a cohabitation agreement.’ government.nl.
+A registered partnership or a cohabitation agreement, is also possible’ government.nl.

 2 to 4 witnesses of any nationality.

-A Dutch wedding requires you to have witnesses, they can be of any nationality.
+A Dutch wedding requires you to have witnesses of any nationality.
 Select between 2 and 4 witnesses.
-How old must they be?
-Each witness must be at least 18 years old.
-Make sure they provide a valid form of identification.
-This can be a passport or driver’s license.
+Each witness must be at least 18 years old and must provide valid identification (passport or a driver’s license).

 Dutch Residence Permit